Le Lyrial

 Le Lyrial Wiki

-The vessel is a certified "Cleanship" (like the sisterships), featuring a modern marine propulsion system.
-It provides smooth and quiet navigation by creating reduced engine noise and little vibration.
-The modern vessel positioning system eliminates the need for the ship to anchor in order to remain stable, thus preventing contacts with seabeds in environmentally sensitive areas, such as coral reefs.
+The vessel is a certified "Cleanship" (like her sisterships), equipped with a modern marine propulsion system that ensures smooth and quiet navigation with reduced noise and vibration.
+Her advanced positioning system allows her to remain stable without anchoring, protecting sensitive marine environments such as coral reefs.

-Antarctica cruises 2020-2021 (Abercrombie & Kent USA)
+Antarctica Cruises 2020-2021 (Abercrombie & Kent USA)

-A&K's Early Booking Discount (reservations made through October 31, 2019) offered savings up to USD 4,000 pp plus USD 1,500 flight credit (for flights booked through A&K), while solo cruisers benefit 50% discount on cabin's single supplement.
-Abercrombie & Kent's Antarctica cruises on Le Lyrial include the themed voyages "Classic Antarctica - Enhanced Photography" ((December 7-19, 2020), "Antarctica, South Georgia and the Falkland Islands" ((December 17, 2020 through January 5, 2021, and January 13-30, 2021) and "Classic Antarctica - Climate Change" (January 3-15, 2021).
+A&K’s Early Booking Discount (for reservations made through October 31, 2019) offered savings of up to USD 4,000 per person plus a USD 1,500 flight credit (for flights booked through A&K).
+Solo travelers benefited from a 50% reduction on the single supplement.
+Abercrombie & Kent’s Antarctica itineraries aboard Le Lyrial included themed voyages such as "Classic Antarctica - Enhanced Photography" (December 7-19, 2020), "Antarctica, South Georgia and the Falkland Islands" (December 17, 2020 - January 5, 2021, and January 13-30, 2021), and "Classic Antarctica - Climate Change" (January 3-15, 2021).